 Therefore, if you are flying there and back with separate airlines, you should check with both, unless you will finish your treatment whilst you are away and will not be bringing any back home after your holiday.
-If this is the case, do ensure you have your next supply waiting for you when you return so that there is no break in treatment for your hair loss.
+If this is the case, do ensure you have your next supply waiting for you when you return so that there is no break in treatment for your hair loss

 you should treat this the same as you would carrying any other form of medication.
 Whilst it is generally fine to carry the finasteride 1mg

 in your hand luggage you will need to ensure it fits within the airline's carry-on liquids allowance.
-This applies regardless of whether the solution you use is a foam, liquid or cream.
+This applies regardless of what type of solution you use, given liquid guidelines also apply to foams, creams and gels.